Sergio Pablos

 Sergio Pablos is a Spanish animator, director and screenwriter.
-While at the helm of his company (The SPA Studios), Pablos developed several concepts for animated feature films, most notably the original ideas upon which Despicable Me (Universal Pictures and Illumination in 2010) and Smallfoot (produced by the Warner Animation Group in 2018) were based.
+While at the helm of his company (The SPA Studios), Pablos developed several concepts for animated feature films, most notably the original ideas upon which Despicable Me (Universal Pictures and Illumination in 2010) and Smallfoot (produced by the Warner Bros.
+Pictures Animation in 2018) were based.

-Most recently, the SPA Studios has produced Netflix's first original animated feature film, Klaus, written and directed by Pablos.
+The SPA Studios has produced Netflix's first original animated feature film, Klaus (2019), written and directed by Pablos, which was nominated for the Academy Award for Best Animated Feature.

 Early life

 Sergio Pablos is from Madrid.
 After working as a key animator on Once Upon a Forest (1993), he moved to Paris, France, to pursue a career opportunity at Walt Disney Animation Studios where he worked on The Hunchback of Notre Dame (1996) and Hercules (1997).
 Pablos was then promoted to a Supervising Animator position at Disney Feature Animation in Burbank, handling the character of Tantor the elephant on Tarzan (1999), and Dr. Doppler on Treasure Planet (2002), the latter of which garnered him a nomination for Best Character Animation at the Annie Awards.